An NP-hardness result for the colored constrained maximum 2-edge-colorable subgraph problem in bipartite graphs: Main results

 In this paper, we will be interested in the following question: can we generalize Lemma \ref{lem:ForestConstraintsWeightedKmatchings} to arbitrary bipartite graphs?
 The question is legitimate and interesting because of Observation \ref{obs:Bips}.

-The two results that we obtain in this paper, imply that under the assumption $P\neq NP$, our question has a negative answer.
-We obtain our hardness results for the following cases: \begin{itemize} \item $k=2$, there are no weights on edges ($w(e)=1$ for every edge $e\in E$), however there are subsets $W(u)\subseteq \{1,...,k\}$ of admissible colors around every vertex $u\in V$,
+The main result of this paper implies that under the assumption $P\neq NP$, our question has a negative answer.
+We obtain our hardness result for the following case: \begin{itemize} \item $k=2$, there are no weights on edges ($w(e)=1$ for every edge $e\in E$), however there are subsets $W(u)\subseteq \{1,...,k\}$ of admissible colors around every vertex $u\in V$. \end{itemize}